Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 **+0005+:** ...yes, Two.

-**+0002+:** We do not---yet---need to involve One.
-If Twenty's approach is successful---if we collaborate to deliver a single, unforeseen and decisive blow to the Deathworlders---then One will never need to know this whole debacle ever happened.
+**+0002+:** We do not - yet - need to involve One.
+If Twenty's approach is successful - if we collaborate to deliver a single, unforeseen and decisive blow to the Deathworlders - then One will never need to know this whole debacle ever happened.

 **+0004+:** I still say that it was an unforgivable oversight not to foresee that intelligence might arise on that planet a second time.